 You may not have control over the size of the applicant pool in your area, but you do have some control over retaining the high-quality teachers you already have.
 So, even if your school or district is working under significant financial constraints, do all you can to make your buildings outstanding workplaces.
 Prioritize teacher-induction programs to ensure that all new staff members you hire get started on the right foot—and stick around.
 Provide opportunities for all of your teachers to engage in mentorship, seek professional development, take on leadership roles, network with their peers, and voice their opinions and needs.
 The resource edWeb is a great place to start for free webinars and networking resources to share with your staff.
 Even small cultural shifts to prioritize teachers’ well-being can have a huge impact on finding and retaining the talent you need.

 Consider a virtual school partner

 Often, virtual schools are understandably seen as competition by public school administrators, and for many, they may not be a teacher-shortage solution that immediately comes to mind.
 However, partnering with such a program can be a practical, convenient, and cost-effective route to take to address staffing challenges.
-For example, Edmentum’s EdOptions Academy is a fully accredited virtual school that works with schools and districts to provide over 300 STARR-aligned courses—including career and technical education, World Languages, and Advanced Placement® options—paired with high-quality teachers certified in the state.
+For example, Edmentum’s EdOptions Academy is a fully accredited virtual school that works with schools and districts to provide over 300 TEKS-aligned courses—including career and technical education, World Languages, and Advanced Placement® options—paired with high-quality teachers certified in the state.
 Students can be enrolled in EdOptions Academy courses as needed, enabling our Texas partners to provide the courses students want, the flexibility to quickly fill staffing gaps when needs arise, and the ability to retain student enrollment.

 Interested in learning more about how partnership with EdOptions Academy can help your school or district manage teacher-shortage challenges?
 Check out this blog post on 7 Benefits of Partnering with a Virtual School!